cityofaustin/Residential-Permitting/_project_steps/deck/review.md

 ---
-title: The Review process for a Deck Permit in Austin
+seo_title:  The Review process for a Deck Permit in Austin
+title: Deck > 4.
+Review
 step_number: 4
 project_name: deck
 ---